-- Students will eat breakfast in the cafeteria all spaced 6' apart. - The cafeteria will be one of the spaces used for lunch. - Students will have the same assigned seats each day. - Students will sit approximately 3' apart. - All students will face the same direction when eating.
+- Breakfast will be "grab and go". - Students needing breakfast will receive it at the cafeteria door.. - Students will eat breakfast in their first class. - The cafeteria will be one of the spaces used for lunch. - Students will have the same assigned seats each day. - Students will sit approximately 3' apart. - All students will face the same direction when eating.